 Before You Start

 Apply a few drops of serum.
-When we’re working with lifting and toning the face, I like to use products that support our face yoga efforts, like the Fine Line Serum, which is packed with energising ingredients to wake up your skin.
+When we’re working with lifting and toning the face, I like to use products that support our face yoga fitness efforts, like the Serum for Fine Lines, which is packed with energising ingredients to wake up your skin.

-Finish by massaging some Restorative Day Face Oil into your skin to give it a delicious silky glide – this helps your fingers move easily over your skin as you do your face yoga.
+Finish by massaging some Radiance Day Face Oil into your skin to give it a delicious silky glide – this helps your fingers move easily over your skin as you do your face yoga fitness.

 Take a few deep, calming breaths, inhaling and exhaling through your nose.
 And you are ready to begin.

 One of my favourite face yoga fitness exercises targets the neck area, helping to lift and tone the muscles here.